antarcticrainforest/submit_UM/README.md

 ### Pre-requisits
 You will need a working `umui` (the graphical user interface for the UM) job configuration.
 ### Installation
-Once a working config is created.
+Once a working configuration is created.
 You will need hit the  `extract` button from within the `umui`.
-Once this is done the programm will tell you the output directory path (e.g):
+Once this is done the program will tell you the output directory path (e.g):
 ```sh
 The ouptut directory is : /home/565/mb6059/umui_jobs/vasxa
 ```